 The Asia Pacific Economic Cooperation (APEC) forum; Asia Pacific international relations, economic issues, and security issues; US-Asia policy, trade policy.

-Publications in recent years include: Japan, ASEAN, and East Asia from an American Perspective.
+Publications include: Japan, ASEAN, and East Asia from an American Perspective.
 Community Building with Pacific Asia (report to the Trilateral Commission).
 ASEAN: Forum, Caucus & Community.
 Asia Pacific Crossroads: Regime Creation and the Future of APEC.
 Development Cooperation in the 21st Century: Implications for APEC, Asia Pacific Security Outlook: 2005 (annually from 1997).